DanTup/TestAdapters/README.xml.md

 ﻿Xml Test Result Parser
 =========

 The XML test result parser simply parses simple XML files of test results and displays them in the Visual Studio.
-Although this sounds quite pointless, it allows great integration of other third party tools with the Visual Studio.
+Although this sounds quite pointless, it allows integration of other third party tools, such as Karma, with Visual Studio.

 Example uses:
 - [Displaying Realtime Cross-Browser Karma JavaScript test results in Visual Studio Test Explorer](README.karma.md)